mtday/ai-challenge/README.md

 * Connect the necessary peripherals (keyboard, mouse, monitor, USB wifi).
 * Boot the device.
 * Follow the boot instructions (accept terms of use, configure locale, create user, connect to wifi, etc.).
-* Install an `~/.ssh/authorized_keys` file containing a public SSH key to allow passwordless SSH onto the device.
+* Install an `~/.ssh/authorized_keys` file containing a public SSH key to allow passwordless SSH into the device.
 * Add `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` files for SSH off the device.
+* Add `~/.gitconfig` for common git aliases and user info.
 * Add this line to `/etc/sudoers` to allow `sudo` without a password: `mday ALL=(ALL) NOPASSWD:ALL`

 ## Update

 The Ubuntu release that comes with the Jetson Nano developer kit image is slightly out-of-date.
-Updated it via these commands:
+Update it via these commands:

 ```
 sudo apt update -y && sudo apt upgrade -y